 While all of this spells less than welcome tidings for Melbourne renters, landlords can rejoice in the fact that the recent growing cashflow shortfall many investors are having to cover between rental income and rising mortgage repayments will soon start to shrink back to more attractive levels.

 The key take home message for investors is to keep on top of rent reviews throughout 2010.
 There will be opportunities to increase rentals, particularly in those inner city areas that young tenants find so appealing for lifestyle reasons, and in order to effectively manage cashflow those opportunities need to be taken.

 Here at Metropole Property Management, we conduct annual rent reviews on behalf of our clients to ensure they are achieving the optimum rental for their property.
-If you are considering buying an investment property or you are already an investor and are looking to change property managers, why not call us at Metropole on 1300 20 30 30 to find out how we can help you, or click here for further information about our services.
+If you are considering buying an investment property or you are already an investor and are looking to change property managers, why not call us at Metropole on 1300 20 30 30 to find out how we can help you.

 SUBSCRIBE & DON'T MISS A SINGLE EPISODE OF MICHAEL YARDNEY'S PODCAST